aarongarciah/css-beginners-training/README.md

 # CSS Training

 This repo was written for an internal workplace training.
-It covers CSS basic but sometimes misundertood topics.
+It covers CSS basic but sometimes misunderstood topics.
 This little training is aimed at javascript developers without any love for CSS or backend/fullstack/fullsnack developers who code CSS without any kind of desire.

 This repository is probably meaningless without further explanation 😁